Jimmie Allen: Lawsuit and termination from record company

 On May 11, 2023, Variety reported that an unnamed former manager of Allen's had filed a lawsuit against him, as well as his management company Wide Open Music and Ash Bowers, who serves as both the owner of Wide Open Music and as Allen's record producer.
 The manager alleged as part of the claims that Allen had sexually and verbally abused her, and that she had been fired from her role after bringing these allegations to Bowers.
 As a result, Allen's record label, BBR Music Group, suspended the artist effective immediately.
 On June 1, 2023, the Western Idaho Fair, held in Boise, Idaho, dropped Allen from scheduled performances on the grandstand lineup and announced that he would not be attending the fair that year.
-Further reporting from Variety on June 8 published similar reports that a second anonymous woman, who stated that she and Allen had a long-distance relationship for several months which culminated in him sexually assaulting her in a Las Vegas hotel and recording their encounter on his cell phone.
+Further reporting from Variety on June 8 published similar reports that a second anonymous woman, who stated that she and Allen had a long-distance relationship for several months that culminated in him sexually assaulting her in a Las Vegas hotel and recording their encounter on his cell phone.
 Later the same day, Taste of Country confirmed that BBR Music Group dropped him as an artist.

 The former manager agreed to drop the sexual assault case against Allen on March 14, 2024.